panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 description: "How to apply debouncing and throttling techniques to amortize the execution of event handlers in Vue"
 published: "2021-11-09T12:00Z"
 modified: "2021-11-09T12:00Z"
-thumbnail: "./images/cover-3.png"
+thumbnail: "./images/cover.png"
 slug: vue-debounce-throttle
 tags: ['vue', 'callback', 'event']
 recommended: ['react-throttle-debounce', 'vue-show-hide-elements']
 type: post
 ---

-If you've been dealing with often occurring events like user typing into the input field, window resize, scroll, intersection observer events, you might notice that invoking an action when such an event occurs is not the best choice.
+Dealing with often occurring events like user typing into the input field, window resize, scroll, intersection observer events, requires precaution.

-These events could occurs so often, e.g. a few times per second, that invoking an action a fetch request, on every event isn't a wise approach.
+These events could occur so often, e.g. a few times per second, that invoking an action like a fetch request on every event isn't a wise approach.

-In such cases you would be interested to amortize, or slow down, the execution of the event handlers.
+In such cases, you would be interested to amortize, or slow down, the execution of the event handlers.
 Such amortizing techniques are [debouncing and throttling](https://css-tricks.com/debouncing-throttling-explained-examples/).

-In this post, let's see how you can apply debouncing and throttling to Vue components.
+In this post, you'll find how you can apply debouncing and throttling to callbacks in Vue components.

 ## 1. Debouncing a watcher

-Let's start with a simple component, where your task is to log to console the value that the user has introduced into a text input.
+Let's start with a simple component, where your task is to log to console the value that the user introduces into a text input:

 ```vue
 <template>